impactoss/impactoss-installation-guide/README.md

 * **[Installation overview](/overview.md)** and learn about the installation process or
 * **[System components](/components.md)** for an overview of high-level system components.

+> Please note: you can download a PDF or other eBook version of this guide at https://www.gitbook.com/book/impactoss/impact-oss-installation-guide

 ---

 #### About IMPACT OSS